-Nokia imaging head Damian Dinning exiting the company later this month [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Nokia imaging head Damian Dinning exiting the company later this month [UPDATED]Alex Wagner - Editorial Director of News and Content

 One of the features that many folks first look at on a new Nokia smartphone is its camera, and the company has released several handsets with respectable shooters recently, including the 808 PureView and Lumia 920.
 Today it's been revealed that the camera-focused portion of Nokia will soon be taking a bit of a hit, as Lead Program Manager of Imaging Experience Damian Dinning is leaving the company.
 Dinning has employed by Nokia since 2004.
 According to Amateur Photographer, Dinning's decision to leave "came as a blow" to Nokia executives.
 The company's statement on this matter is as follows: